cosanlab/PGG_meteor/Logic.md

 - use python letters equivalent for modularity of number of players
 - wait until last user has completed game before tearing down instance
 - When submitting instructions quiz, change assignment status to passed quiz
+- When a person drops, start the disconnection timer.
+If the timer goes off then ask the remaining players if they want to get re-matched or cash out.